totemo/watson/README.md

 Annotations are text associated with a particular location and displayed in 3-D space.
 They are similar to waypoints in the Rei's Minimap mod.

-To create an annotation, first get a location, either with /lb coords query, or by simply using the LogBlock toolblock (coal ore) to mark a position.
+To create an annotation, first get a location, either with /lb coords query, or by simply using the LogBlock toolblock to mark a position.
 When using the LogBlock toolblock, it is not necessary for the LogBlock database to contain any edits for that location.
 The coordinates will be noted by Watson, regardless.

 To add an annotation: